Sign In Register

 Healthcare Facilities55

-Fly Creek has an average annual temperature of 43°F (6°C).
+Fly Creek has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 18°F in January while summers reach 66°F in July.
-Annual precipitation is 47.6 inches.
-The area enjoys 246 sunny days per year.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 47.6 inches (wetter than the 38-inch national average).
+The area receives 85.5 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,302 feet.

 Temperature